tj-wells/coti-docker-method/README.md

 ```

-## 1. Clone the Repository
+## 1. Get the Files you Need

-You can download the contents of this repository using
+The command below will download the files you need to run the node

 ```
 git clone https://github.com/tomjwells/coti-node.git && cd coti-node